SeanVenz/codechum/Lesson1/Topic3.md

 # HTML Paragraphs: Using the `<p>` Tag

 In HTML (Hypertext Markup Language), the `<p>` tag is used to define paragraphs of text within a web page.
 It allows you to structure and format blocks of text, making it easier for users to read and understand the content.
-In this comprehensive guide, we will explore how to use the `<p>` tag effectively.
+In this topic, we will explore how to use the `<p>` tag effectively.

 ## Introduction